This page has moved to here!

 The Division of Reproductive Sciences is involved in a number of research projects in the areas of pregnancy-induced hemodynamic and vascular adaptations (Drs.
 Bernstein, Gokina, and Osol) and maternal-fetal immunology (Dr. Bonney).
-Our research is largely supported by extramural funding from the National Institutes of Health, and our Department is ranked in the upper third of all Ob/Gyn departments in U.S. medical schools in terms of research funding (approximately $1.8 million in 2006).
+Our research is largely supported by extramural funding from the National Institutes of Health.

 In addition to fulfilling its research mission of generating new biomedical information relevant to women's health, our Division is actively involved in education by hosting Fellows from the Maternal Fetal Medicine and Reproductive Endocrinology programs, and providing laboratory space, equipment and supplies for carrying out research.